inkredo/slate/source/index.html.md

 }
 ```

-This endpoint provides a link to download the report in excel format
+This endpoint provides a link to download the report in excel format.
+To download the excel file, you can visit the link returned in <code>downloadLink</code> of the response body.

 ### HTTP Request